petereijgermans11/workshop-reactjs-vuejs/workshop-reactjs-vuejs/vuejs-app/README.md

 Create the 'tesla-car.component' for showing the tesla-car.
 Define 'wheels' and 'speed' as input properties!

-Move this from the TeslaBattery.js to the TeslaCar.js and place it in the 'template':
+Move this code from the TeslaBattery.js to the TeslaCar.js and place it in the '<template>-section':

    <div class="tesla-car">
         <div class="tesla-wheels">